benfjackson/EuroJournal/Serbia/Mitrovac.md

 # Picking and grilling with Dajana

-Behind the house there was a line of tall trees, and creeping past the silent guardians would lead you to a forest enchanted by dappled sunlight, mossy reading perches and a rainbow assortment of mushrooms.
+Behind the house there was a line of tall trees, and creeping past these silent guardians would lead you to a forest enchanted by dappled sunlight, mossy reading perches and a rainbow assortment of mushrooms.

 The sirens of the forest sing of these mushrooms, luring the unwary with the promise of a delicious feast wearing colourful clothes of poisonous beauty.